BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## To-Do

-- [ ] B14  - RequestException - this exception is returning ids. also this exception is returning the message not as error but as message.
-Is this correct? as other exceptions return error to show as the error and not message.<br><br>This is a standard exception error returned to cusatomer: ```json<br>{<br>  "timestamp": "2024-04-24T11:18:29.922+00:00",<br>  "status": 400,<br>  "error": "Bad Request",<br>  "path": "/booking"<br>}<br>```
+- [ ] TBC - BookingService - getBookingsByUser should use paging<br>currently, the method which retrieves users by id returns all bookings in the database based on user.<br><br>instead, we want an implementation which uses the paging repository.
+The request to the controller will be:<br>- user id<br>- current date?<br>- isUpcoming -> boolean which defines w4ether previous or upcoming bookings are needed<br>- offset<br>- amount of bookings<br><br>should return a list of booking DTOs  which matches the amount and offset.
+Also consider order. order of previous bookings hould start from most recent to oldest. order of upcmoing bookings should start from more recent to fuiter boookings.
+- [ ] Logging
 - [ ] Implement github actions + fix tests to run ntogtehr especially JPA tests
-- [ ] 2024-04-24T11:09:54.353+01:00  WARN 6608 --- [booking-system] [nio-8080-exec-1] .w.s.m.s.DefaultHandlerExceptionResolver : Resolved [org.springframework.http.converter.HttpMessageNotReadableException: JSON parse error: Unexpected character (',' (code 44)) in numeric value: Decimal point not followed by a digit]
-- [ ] Logging
-- [ ] do not return id to client side in exception
+- [ ] final
 - [ ] TBC - Login and Security #phase-2  #feature
 - [ ] TBC - UserService Permission Implementation #phase-3  #feature <br>- create user with admin permission only if user is an admin<br>- can only be registered if it is in the permission list<br>- admin can add user to user to permission list<br>- password and token system<br>- initialise user account?
 - [ ] TBC - BookingHistory Repository #phase-2 #feature